Gregofi/t86-with-debug/t86/t86/README.md

 ----------|----------|--------|
 DBG | debug function | executes debug function
 BREAK | | executes handle function
+BKPT | | used for a breakpoint by debuggers
 HALT | | halts the CPU

 ## VM